nrc/big-book-ffi/reference/strings.md

 ### Memory management

 The easiest scenario is to create a `String` in Rust, pass a borrowed `&str` to foreign code and ensure that the foreign code does not store the pointer, pass it to another thread, call its destructor, or deallocate it.
-Then memory management just works.

 If you must store the string in foreign code, then you must pass the owned type `String`.
-In this case, you must ensure the pointer remains unique and pass it back to Rust for destruction.
+In this case, you must ensure the pointer remains unique (in particular, you must not keep a reference in the Rust code) and pass it back to Rust for destruction.

-If you allocate memory for the string in foreign code, then you must not run its destructor in Rust and you must pass the string back to foreign code for destruction.
-The easiest way to do that is to pass `&str`.
-If you must pass the owned type, then you must ensure that there is no copy of the pointer kept in foreign code and that the pointer is returned to foreign code for destruction.
+If you allocate memory for the string in foreign code, then you must not run its destructor in Rust, and you must pass the string back to foreign code for destruction.
+The easiest way to do that is to pass `&str` to Rust.
+If you must pass `String` (or a raw pointer used to produce a `String` in Rust code), then you must ensure that there is no copy of the pointer kept in foreign code, and that the pointer is returned to foreign code for destruction.
 Using a custom reference counted type might be a better alternative, see [TODO pattern](TODO).